 Whether a vintage Christmas ball box or vintage Christmas light box, vintage boxes stacked on top of each other can be a cool way to add a nostalgic Christmas vibe.

 Again, thrift stores often have a craft section.
-Find a long piece of fabric in your home’s Christmas color – silver, white, blue, red, green – and billow it under a display (like your nativity scene or those brass candlesticks on the mirror).
+Find a long piece of fabric in your home’s Christmas color scheme – silver, white, blue, red, green – and billow it under a display (like your nativity scene or those brass candlesticks on the mirror).

 Concrete or glossy red, urns or bowl shaped, planters can be great to add greenery or small tree top for a simple Christmas centerpiece or porch décor.